ChrisKlug/web-dev-workshop/labs/lab11/lab11.md

 }
 ```

 But what do you do if the user doesn't have a cookie?
-Well, then the user hasn't create a shopping cart yet, so you need to create a unique id for them.
+Well, then the user hasn't created a shopping cart yet, so you need to create a unique id for them.

 You could simply use a `Guid` to get a unique string.
 However, as this workshop is about trying new things, let's try something a little different.
 Let's build a unique string using the following code instead